xCDAT/xcdat/docs/api.rst

 Module-level API Functions
 --------------------------

-Below is a list of model-level API functions that are available in ``xcdat``.
+Below is a list of module-level API functions that are available in ``xcdat``.

 .. autosummary::
     :toctree: generated/